tahiri-lab/overlap-tree-data-pipeline/README.md

 Open `mammals_overlapping_subsets.csv`, submit each subset column through the VertLife website, and download the resulting Nexus files.

-Place the downloaded `.nex` files into a folder such as:
+Place the downloaded results into a folder such as:

 ```text
 mammals_nexus/
 ```

-The folder should contain exactly 10 Nexus files, one for each subset.
+The folder should represent exactly 10 subset jobs.
+It may contain:

+* 10 extracted `.nex` files, one for each subset
+* 10 downloaded VertLife `.zip` archives
+* or a mix of `.nex` and `.zip` files totaling 10 jobs

+If `.zip` archives are provided, the pipeline extracts the internal `.nex` file automatically.
+ZIP archives with repeated internal filenames such as `output.nex` are supported; extracted files are renamed from the outer ZIP filename to avoid collisions.

 #### Step 3.
-Resume the pipeline locally from the downloaded Nexus files
+Resume the pipeline locally from the downloaded files

 ```bash
 python overlap_tree_pipeline.py service mammals 12 10 you@example.com \